derekTurner/Javascript-Games-Fund-24/Block_3/section_1g/vite.md

 The `groundColour` is a feature only of the Hemispheric light and represents a contrast colour from the opposite direction from the light, as if from the ground.

-Now start to add functions to create meshes to add the scene.
+Now check and confirm functions to create meshes to add the scene.

 ```javascript
 function createBox(scene: Scene) {